BIG CHANGES TO FREE CHILDCARE COMING IN SEPTEMBER 2025

 Are all staff first aid trained?

 We are proud to say that Safeguarding and Health and Safety are key priorities here at Flying High.
-Each one of our members of staff are Paediatric First Aid Trained and have regular health and safety briefings.
+Each one of our members of staff, including apprentices, are Paediatric First Aid Trained (full 2 day course) and have regular health and safety briefings.

 How are parents kept up to date with their child's development?

 We ensure that you can speak to our staff at the end of each day.
-We offer:
+In addition we use the Famly App to keep you updated throughout the day of any key events.

-• Parent consultations three times a year, where your child's key worker will talk to about your child's progress and their next steps.
-We use the Development Matters and Early Years Foundation Stage profile to map out what your child is achieving.
+We also hold regular Parent consultations where your child's key worker will talk to about your child's progress and their next steps.